-“ACT students complete the same curriculum as four-year students, excel in their studies and are excellent physicians.
-They represent the best and brightest and are committed to communities with the greatest need in rural underserved Georgia,” said Jean Sumner, M.D., FACP, dean of the School of Medicine.
+“ACT students complete the same curriculum as four-year students, excel in their studies and are outstanding physicians.
+They represent the best and brightest and are committed to communities with the greatest need in rural, underserved Georgia,” said Jean Sumner, M.D., FACP, dean of the School of Medicine.
 “The School of Medicine is committed to its mission, and the accelerated track is the epitome of the mission.
 It allows native Georgians to complete their medical education at Mercer, enter a Georgia primary care residency and remain in our state to serve those most in need.”

 This year’s class of Primary Care ACT Scholars includes:

 - Sarah Kate Maddox, from Griffin, specializing in pediatrics

 - Maddie Runion, from Dallas, specializing in family medicine

 - Ashley Traylor, from Byron, specializing in family medicine

 - Sydney Stallings, from Summerville, specializing in pediatrics

 - Olivia Thomas, from Tifton, specializing in family medicine

 - Peyton Trancygier, from Hahira, specializing in pediatrics